-Electric scooters and ridesharing scooter programs may be relatively new, but the mishaps and accidents that occur with electric scooter use is not.
+Electric scooters and ridesharing scooter programs may be relatively new, but the mishaps and accidents that occur with electric scooter use are not.
 As more and more of these eco-friendly transportation vehicles hit our city streets due to ridesharing efforts, we are bound to see an uptick in the number of electric scooter accidents.
-If you have been hurt as a scooter rider or by a scooter rider, contact our Somerset County electric scooter attorney now to discuss the details of your case with our compassionate legal team.
+If you have been hurt as a scooter rider or by a scooter rider, contact our personal injury attorney now to discuss the details of your case with our compassionate legal team.

 - Riders generally have no designated paths for their trips, so drivers don’t really know where to expect them.
 It is not unusual for riders to ride scooters not just on sidewalks and in bike lanes, but also right in the street and crossing busy intersections.